taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

 }
 ```

-The fields are described below:
+The parser configuration is described as follows:
-- The parse section currently supports only one type of payload, json, where the value of the json field is a JSON Array consisting of a JSON Object.
+- The `parse` section contains a JSON array consisting of JSON objects.
-  - Each JSON Object consists of three fields: name, alias, cast;
+  - Each JSON object includes the `name`, `alias`, and `cast` fields.
-  - The name field specifies how to extract the field from the MQTT message.
-If the MQTT message is a simple JSON Object, you can set the field name here; if the MQTT message is a complex JSON Object, you can use a JSON Path to extract the field, e.g. `$.data.city`
+  - The `name` field specifies how to obtain data from MQTT messages.
+If the MQTT message contains a simple JSON object, you can specify the object name.
+However, if the message contains a more complex JSON object, you must specify the JSON path, for example `$.data.city`.
-  - The alias field is used to name the name that will be used after the fields in the MQTT message are synchronized to the TDengine;
+  - The `alias` field specifies the name that TDengine uses for the MQTT data.
-  - The cast field is used to specify the type of field used in the MQTT message after it is synchronized to the TDengine.
+  - The `cast` field specifies the data type that TDengine uses for the MQTT data.
-- The model section is used to set up information about the TDengine super table, sub-tables, columns and labels:
+- The `model section describes how supertables, subtables, data columns, and tag columns are created in TDengine for the MQTT data.
-  - The using field is used to specify the super table name;
+  - The `using` field specifies a supertable for the MQTT data.
-  - The name field is used to specify the name of the sub-table, and its value can be divided into two parts: the prefix and the variable, the variable is the value of the alias set in the parse part, and you need to use {}, for example: d{id};
+  - The `name` field specifies a subtable for the MQTT data.
+This field consists of a prefix followed by the value of the `alias` field specified in the `parse` section.
+Enter the prefix followed by the alias in brackets ({}), for example `d{id}`.
-  - The columns field is used to set which fields in the MQTT message are to be used as columns in the TDengine super table, and takes the value of the alias set in the parse section; note that the order here determines the order of the columns in the TDengine super table, and therefore the first column must be of type TIMESTAMP;
+  - The `columns` field specifies the fields in the MQTT data that you want to parse into data columns in TDengine.
+Enter the value of the `alias` field specified in the `parse` section.
+Note that the first column must use the `TIMESTAMP` data type.
-  - The tags field is used to set which fields in the MQTT message are used as tags in the TDengine super table, and takes the value of the alias set in the parse section.
+  - The `tags` field specifies the fields in the MQTT data that you want to parse into tag columns in TDengine.
+Enter the value of the `alias` field specified in the `parse` section.

 ### Example

-There is an MQTT broker running on port 1883 of 192.168.1.10, with usernames and passwords admin, 123456; we want to synchronize the messages from it to TDengine's test database via taosadapter running on 192.168.1.20.
-The MQTT message format is:
+An MQTT broker is located at 192.168.1.10 on port 1883.
+The user name for this broker is `admin` and the password is `123456`.
+The following configuration ingests data from this broker into the `test` database on a TDengine cluster whose taosAdapter instance is located at 192.168.1.20.
+The MQTT data format is as follows:

 ```json
 {